FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_accountImportAndExport/t_st_importAndExportAccounts.md

 ## Import accounts from the command line

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> <span class="mc-variable axway_variables.Component_Version variable">5.5</span> supports import from the following releases only, patched to the latest patch or service pack – 5.4, 5.3.6, 5.3.5, 5.3.3, 5.3.1, 5.3.0, and 5.2.1.
-Accounts can be imported from export files produced by the same or another <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> deployment.
+{{< SecureTransport/componentshortname  >}} {{< SecureTransport/componentversion  >}} supports import from the following releases only, patched to the latest patch or service pack – 5.4, 5.3.6, 5.3.5, 5.3.3, 5.3.1, 5.3.0, and 5.2.1.
+Accounts can be imported from export files produced by the same or another {{< SecureTransport/componentshortname  >}} deployment.

 You can import accounts to move from one platform to another or to create a large number of accounts without creating them one at a time.
-Using an exported account as a template, you can create a list of new accounts that can be imported into <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+Using an exported account as a template, you can create a list of new accounts that can be imported into {{< SecureTransport/componentshortname  >}}.

 > **Note:**
 >